 Sure, 1,500 people is a relatively tiny sample size.
 One can also question the diversity of the sample, which appears to have been mostly white and middle class.

-On the other hand, uniformity of sample makes sense in this case (the more controlled variables, the more accurate the study).
+On the other hand, the uniformity of the sample makes sense in this case (the more controlled variables, the more accurate the study).

-The real problem with the lack of diversity is how well the findings can be extrapolated and applied to humanity as a whole.
+The problem with the lack of diversity is how well the findings can be extrapolated and applied to humanity.
 Either way, the sheer duration of the study should most certainly count for something.

 Figuring Out Why Some People Live Longer

-Unless two people started out exactly identical at birth, and one ate only broccoli while the other ate only fried steak, an accurate comparison is truly impossible (even then, they’d have to be locked in a room and provided with identical stimuli).
+Unless two people started identical at birth, and one ate only broccoli while the other ate only fried steak, an accurate comparison is impossible (even then, they’d have to be locked in a room and provided with identical stimuli).